exoscale/ablauf/README.md

 - Execution should be able to restart from a previous known-state
 - Workflows might need to execute in different contexts
-- Job statuses should be inspectable
+- Workflow statuses should be inspectable

-The first requirement mandates that jobs should do their best to provide high availability, the second mandates that workflows should be decoupled from their execution environment.
+The first requirement mandates that workflows should do their best to provide high availability, the second mandates that workflows should be decoupled from their execution environment.

-#### An abstract job execution library
+#### An abstract workflow execution library

-To fulfill the above requirements, it was assumed that jobs would either be processed from a manifold-based single-process environment or from Kafka consumers depending on the job.
+To fulfill the above requirements, it was assumed that workflows would either be processed from a manifold-based single-process environment or from a durable queue, depending on the workflow type.
 So can a simple AST's execution be separated from its execution environment?

 The proposed model here takes inspiration from *Continuation Passing Style* (CPS), but proposes passing the resulting syntax tree instead of a procedure.